Skip to content

 On the Tasting Mat:

 • Traverse City Whiskey Co.
-Single Barrel Barrel Proof (Party Source Select): A six-year-old MGP-sourced bourbon bottled at 115.6 proof, selected by The Party Source of Covington, Kentucky.
-This single barrel, barrel-proof expression delivers the rich depth and intensity expected from a well-aged, high-proof MGP bourbon with a Michigan label.
+Single Barrel Barrel Proof Bourbon, 6 Year (115.6 Proof): A barrel-proof, six-year-old single barrel bourbon bottled at 115.6 proof, selected by The Party Source of Covington, Kentucky.
+Sourced from MGP and bottled under the Traverse City Whiskey Co. label, this robust pour is a favorite standout of the evening.
 (00:35:18)

 Full Transcript